x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 Writing is one of those skills that if you think you are good at it, that's because you don't care enough to keep growing.
 Like coding, it can take a whole life.
 You might realize you need to delve deep and get yourself a good grammar book.
 That might be particularly useful for native speakers, which often have a sense for what is right or wrong, but often can't put on a finger why.

 Finally, if writing ever becomes a passion, like it is for me, you might find yourself reading about how to write.
-Last year I've felt that need by reading "On Writing Well" by William Zinsser, which I'd greatly recommend.
+Last year I've felt that need by reading “On Writing Well” by William Zinsser, which I'd greatly recommend.

+[^1]: Fun fact: Laconic is an adjective that refers to Laconia.
+A region in Greece most known for residing Sparta – the famed war-oriented city state of Ancient Greece.
+Less known is however the fact that Spartans valued being “laconic”.